jperez3/taccoform-blog/hugo/content/posts/PKR_P1.md

 ```

-4. After you're done testing/building, dont forget to run `terraform destroy` in the workspace
+4. After you're done testing/building, dont forget to run `terraform destroy` in the workspace to remove the VPC and IAM resources

 ### In Review

-Packer is a great tool for pre-baking images so they be provisioned more quickly and easily replaced.
+Packer is a great tool for pre-baking images so they can be provisioned more quickly and easily replaced.
 Using Packer with AWS Session Manager feels like a welcome cheat code and I hope this tutorial helps you on your cloud journey.

 ---